 |

-(Version 1.0) was prepared to support a planning revocation request submitted to
+This document (Version 1.0) was prepared to support a planning revocation request submitted to

 Newport City Council by the Glebelands Alliance in July 2009.